Studying in Québec

 To obtain these documents:

-- You must be admitted to a designated learning institution
+- You must be admitted to a designated learning institutiony in Québec;

-- You must file your application for a study permit with the Government of Canada.
-To do so, you will need the letter attesting to the issuance of your Québec Acceptance Certificate (CAQ) for studies.
+- You must submit your application for a study permit to the Government of Canada as soon as you receive your letter confirming the issuance of your Certificat d'acceptation du Québec (Québec Selection Certificate) for studies.

 Before starting, check if you are in one of the situations where you do not need the Québec Acceptance Certificate for studies.